-Myra Gallagher a 62 year old mother of three from Achill Island is serving time in Mountjoy Prison following a legal dispute with her neighbours over a hedgerow and a rooster.
+A mother of three from Achill Island is serving time in Mountjoy Prison following a dispute with neighbours over a hedgerow and a rooster.

 Son Tommy Gallagher defends the rooster at the centre of the controversy saying if he crows at 6.00am it is not disruptive